Happy Raksha Bandhan

 Hence Raksha Bandhan is nothing but a thread that is tied and which promises a protection to the one to whom it is tied and to the one who ties it.
 This is considered to be the festival that symbolizes the relationship of brother and sister.

 Raksha Bandhan is a annual festival falls on fullmoon (Purnima) day of the Hindu month Sravana.
-In 2014 Raksha Bandhan is on Sunday, 10th of August.It is celebrated as a big festival in India.
+In 2015 Raksha Bandhan is on 2015 Raksha Bandhan is on Saturday, 29th of August.It is celebrated as a big festival in India.

 There are few legends that are associated with Rakhi or Raksha Bandhan.